Assuming you've already finished bucking a tree and splitting it into firewood, now you've got to store it somewhere.

 There is a "best" way to store firewood, and you won't believe what it is.
 No, it's not the decorative stack around the fireplace.

 The best way to store your firewood is surprisingly to stack it in an organized pile!
 Who'd have thought, right?
 But here's how to do it properly.
+Before You Store

-You should be aware of how long it must be stored before using it.
-Because you wont want to use it until it's "ripe."
+You should be aware of how long it must be stored before using it, because you wont want to use it until it's "ripe."

 Prime Real Estate